kisalnelaka/LanChat/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSL-1.0 license.

 ---